lukasketzer/tutor_site/src/lib/ssh/ssh_en.md

 ## Linux

-First of all you need to install `openssh-client` to use the `ssh` command on linux.
-Most Linux-distributions already have an `ssh-client` installed so the Installatin-step can be skiped
+To use the `ssh` command on Linux, you need to install `openssh-client`.
+Most Linux-distributions already have a `ssh-client` installed so the installation step can be skiped

 **Ubuntu** (and WSL)